Weakness Base Elements

 A class contains a virtual method, but the method does not have an associated virtual destructor.

-The software filters data in a way that causes it to be reduced or "collapsed" into an unsafe value that violates an expected security property.
+The product filters data in a way that causes it to be reduced or "collapsed" into an unsafe value that violates an expected security property.

-The software performs a comparison between two entities, but the entities are of different, incompatible types that cannot be guaranteed to provide correct results whe...
+The product performs a comparison between two entities, but the entities are of different, incompatible types that cannot be guaranteed to provide correct results when...

 The code performs a comparison between two entities, but the comparison examines the wrong factors or characteristics of the entities, which can lead to incorrect resu...